 Can I get the solar panel grant now and also sell power to the grid in the future?

 Yes.
 You can get a grant of up to €3,000 by installing solar panels now.
-You will then have your solar panels in place and ready to sell surplus electricity from July under the Smart Export Guarantee.
+You will then have your solar panels in place and be ready to sell surplus electricity from July under the Smart Export Guarantee.
 However, the SEAI grant scheme will likely end this summer.
-So if you want to take advantage of the SEAI solar panel grant and the export payment then make sure to do it soon!
+So, if you want to take advantage of the SEAI solar panel grant and the export payment then make sure to do it soon!
 Enter your Eircode below to get started: